-- Interviews will be face to face, by telephone or sometimes via MS Teams video - A minimum of two people, usually the manager and the deputy/Head of Safeguarding, will attend the interview panel.
-Both will be involved in the overall decision making at least one person will hold their safer recruitment qualification in lines with KCSIE 2024. - At the interview, each candidate will be required to prove their identity against photo ID (for example a passport, birth certificate or driving licence) to prove they are eligible to work in the UK. - At the interview, candidates will be questioned using the same set criteria and same questions.
-The questions will be formulated from the essential criteria listed in the person specification and will be scored in accordance to the criteria.
+- Interviews will be face to face, by telephone or sometimes via MS Teams video call. - A minimum of two people, one will be safer recruitment trailed usually the manager and the deputy/Head of Safeguarding, will attend the interview panel.
+Both will be involved in the overall decision making at least one person will hold their safer recruitment qualification in lines with KCSIE 2024.